sap-tutorials/Tutorials/tutorials/datahub-trial-v2-pipelines-part03/datahub-trial-v2-pipelines-part03.md

 Currently the JavaScript snippet creates an incremental **counter** every time it receives data via the input port and sends the **counter** to the output port.

-Replace the code with the following snippet to ensure that "bundles" of 30 sensor records are sent to the output port.
+Replace the code with the following snippet to ensure that `bundles` of 30 sensor records are sent to the output port.

 ```javascript